-A SCIWAM is a Weighted Average Mark used by the Faculty of Science, calculated from the results of all intermediate and senior units of study with a weighting of two for intermediate units and three for senior units only.
+SciWAM means the weighted average mark calculated by the faculty from the results for all intermediate and senior units of study with a weighting of 2 for intermediate units and 3 for senior units.

 A WAM may be used by the Faculty for the purposes of assessing students' annual level of achievement in an Advanced degree or determining eligibility for prizes and scholarships.

 A SciWAM is part of the criteria to determine eligibility for entry to Honours and it also contributes to the ranking of applications for postgraduate scholarships.

 GPA refers to grade point average and is used by some institutions in a similar way to the way the Faculty of Science uses the WAM and the SciWAM.
 The Faculty of Science does not use GPA and will not be able to provide you with a GPA.
 If you are asked for a GPA you must contact the institution that you are applying to for more information.